techaid-tech/lambeth-website/content/english/privacy-policy.md

 ## Third Party Privacy Policies

 Lambeth TechAid's Privacy Policy does not apply to other advertisers or websites.
-Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
-It may include their practices and instructions about how to opt-out of certain options.
+Thus, we are advi sing you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
+Thismay include their practices and instructions about how to opt-out of certain options.

 You can choose to disable cookies through your individual browser options.
-To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.
+To know more detailed information about cookie management with specific web browsers, please look at the browsers' respective websites.
 What Are Cookies?

 ## Children's Information